-Figures in a research paper conducted by Trend Micro indicates that 91% of cyber-attacks and subsequent data breaches began with a spear phishing email.
+Figures in a research paper conducted by Trend Micro indicate that 91% of cyber-attacks and subsequent data breaches began with a spear phishing email.
 In 2020, some 66% of organizations worldwide suffered a spear phishing attack.

 What is Spear Phishing?